-Activity: you should stay in bed and only get up to go to the couch or around the house the first couple of days.
+Activity: You should refrain from high impact activity and limit your day to day activities to support your healing.
 Have someone help you to go to the bathroom and take a shower.
 For the first week, you should stay at home as much as possible and only go out for emergencies.
 Don't drive for the first few days, if it hurts or if you are on pain medication or taking a muscle relaxant.
 Over activity can cause bleeding, so be very careful.
 You should not be cooking, cleaning, running errands, shopping, or picking up kids.

 Dressings: Leave everything alone for 36 hours after surgery, at which point you are permitted to start showering.
 After showering, leave the steri-strips (small white tapes) in place over your incisions.
 Do not start using brown tape or scar stick yet.
 We will instruct you on use of these after your one-week appointment.

 - Remove all the GAUZE (these are the white squares that are being help on by tape on breasts)